LabHelper's screen display during data acquisition varies with

 - channels 1 and 3 are interfaced to external switching devices (both

-show periods of 'zero' value, indicating they are not being recorded)
+show periods of 'zero' value, indicating when they were not being recorded)

-If you are using a 'compressed' view mode (selected with the chart view button on the Display Setup window; not shown here),
+If you are using a 'compressed' view mode (selected with the chart view button on the Display Setup window),

-the degree of view compression is shown in the lower left of the screen,
+the degree of view compression is shown in the lower left corner.

 Top of page